10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 San Diego Tide Pool Animals You Might See

-- sea anemones
+• sea anemones

-- barnacles
+• barnacles

-- baby fish (tide pools serve as hatcheries for some species)
+• baby fish (tide pools serve as hatcheries for some species)

-- translucent ghost shrimp
+• translucent ghost shrimp

-- brittle stars
+• brittle stars

-- sea stars
+• sea stars

-- brightly colored nudibranchs
+• brightly colored nudibranchs

-- purple sea urchins
+• purple sea urchins

-- hermit crabs
+• hermit crabs

-- limpets
+• limpets

-- two-spot octopuses
+• two-spot octopuses

-- sea hares
+• sea hares

-- sea cucumbers
+• sea cucumbers

-- small sea snails like periwinkle snails and black turban snails
+• small sea snails like periwinkle snails and black turban snails

-- small rock crabs
+• small rock crabs

-- California mussels
+• California mussels

 10 Best Tide Pools in San Diego County (South to North)

-- Coronado Tide Pools
+1. Coronado Beach Tide Pools

-- Tourmaline Surfing Park, Pacific Beach
+5. Tourmaline Surfing Park, Pacific Beach

-- False Point, La Jolla (Bird Rock)
+6. False Point, La Jolla (Bird Rock)

-- Dike Rock, La Jolla (La Jolla Shores)
+8. Dike Rock, La Jolla (La Jolla Shores)

-- Cardiff State Beach
+9. Cardiff State Beach Tide Pools

-What you’ll see: You will definitely see sea anemones, barnacles, limpets, chitons, and likely some hermit crabs.
+What you’ll see: You will definitely see anemones, barnacles, limpets, chitons, and likely some hermit crabs.
 If it’s a really low tide, then perhaps small fish and sea hares.

-When I walk along the shoreline here in the morning, I tend to find sand dollars and other pretty shells.
+When I walk along the rocky shoreline here in the morning, I tend to find sand dollars and other pretty shells.
 If you’re lucky, you might also enjoy an enormous and ornate sandcastle creation by the Sandcastle Man.

 The SS Monte Carlo shipwreck is located just south of the hotel.
 If it’s a VERY low tide after an El Nino storm powerful enough to uncover the wreckage, you will be able to see what remains of this 1920s gambling ship.

-2. Cabrillo National Monument Tide Pools, Point Loma
+2. Cabrillo National Monument Tide Pools, Point Loma (Top Pick)

-The Cabrillo tide pools are among the best tide pools in San Diego.
-The waters surrounding the Cabrillo National Monument, a popular tourist attraction, are home to an incredible ecosystem of unique plant and diverse marine life.
-They are often called the Point Loma tide pools, as this National Park is located in the Point Loma neighborhood.
+The Cabrillo tide pools are among the finest tide pools in San Diego and are only a short drive from the San Diego Zoo.
+The waters surrounding Cabrillo National Monument, a popular tourist attraction, host an incredible ecosystem of unique plants and diverse marine life.
+They are often referred to as the Point Loma tide pools, as this national park is situated in the Point Loma neighborhood.

-The coast that hugs Cabrillo National Monument is home to protected and easily accessible rocky intertidal zones in Southern California (remember, the word ‘intertidal’ refers to the ecosystem that sits between the high and low tides along the shore).
+The coast that hugs Cabrillo National Monument is home to protected and easily accessible rocky intertidal zones in Southern California.
+Remember, the word ‘intertidal’ refers to the ecosystem that sits between the high and low tides along the shore.

 What you’ll see: The area closest to shore is home to invertebrates like periwinkle snails, lined shore crabs, acorn barnacles, troglodyte chitons, and various limpets.